 You can check the status of your financial aid awards by visiting OneStart at www.onestart.iu.edu.

 To be considered for most types of financial aid, you must be enrolled as at least a half-time student in a program that leads to a certificate or degree.
 Academic progress of students is monitored in compliance with federal requirements.
-If you fail to complete courses with a passing grade, or have withdrawals, incompletes or repeat courses, you may expect to have financial aid adjusted or terminated.
+If you fail to complete courses with a passing grade, or have withdrawals, incomplete or repeat courses, you may expect to have financecial aid adjusted or terminated.
 Students receiving aid should contact the Office of Scholarships and Financial Aid before dropping any classes.

 The Free Application for Federal Student Aid (FAFSA) must be received at the Department of Education by March 10 in order to be eligible for awards by the state of Indiana for the following academic year.
 The Office of Financial Aid and Scholarships will make FAFSA worksheets available at the office.
 Financial aid applications received after March 10 will not be considered for state awards but may still be eligible for federal and university awards.

-The FAFSA is required to recieve any type financial aid, including Parent Plus loans.
+The FAFSA is required to receive any type financial aid, including Parent Plus loans.
 You are encouraged to electronically transmit your FAFSA ont the FAFSA-on-the-Web at www.fafsa.ed.gov.
 The IU Kokomo school code is 001814.

 Repayment of Financial Aid Funds

 In order for you to remain eligible for the financial aid you may have received, you must complete the classes for which you received the financial aid.
 The Department of Education has instituted a policy concerning repayment of unearned financial aid funds.
 Financial aid recipients who stop attending classes or formally withdraw from all classes may be required to repay the amount of unearned financial aid funds.